Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 This was before that.
 Okay.

-This is before
+This was before

 Tom, I got into Tom's program.
 And I sold it within three, four weeks.

 That's crazy.
 You didn't even fix it at all?

 No, I didn't fix it.
 I just decided I didn't want to.

 I was like, this is too much money for me to have invested into one property, and it was in Dayton, Ohio.
 And I basically was like,

-I sold it off, kind of went back, again, went back to the drawing board, did some more research, came across Tom's program and said, you know what, I'm just going to do it.
+Anyway, I sold it off, kind of went back, again, went back to the drawing board, did some more research, came across Tom's program and said, you know what, I'm just going to do it.

 Jumped right in, watched his entire

-program
+program that night,

-Got my first property locked up in
+got my first property locked up and

-within two weeks.
+like within two weeks.
 Oh, so it's only been three years.

-Yeah, over
+Yeah,

 a little over three years.
 Okay.

-100 units in three years.
+100 years in three years.
 That's crazy.

-Tom Scaled Quick.
-He's been doing this for, I don't want to speak for him.
+Tom scaled quick.
+He's been doing this for,

-I think 10 to 12 years, and he's got 800 hours.
+I don't want to speak for him.
+I think 10 to 12 years, and he's got 800.

 800 all paid off.